tomsains/online_spikeviewer/README.md

 # Real-Time Timeseries Plotter

 This project provides a real-time timeseries plotter built with PyQt5 and Matplotlib.
 The application displays a timeseries with dynamic updates, plotting random data values over time.
 It includes a rolling mean line to visualize trends in the data.
+This project can be used a project to build apon for building software where data would need to be visualised in real time such as visualising neural signals or stock market data.

 ## Features
 - Real-time updating plot using Matplotlib.